mozuma/mozuma/docs/models/MagFace.md

 ## Base models

-The MagFace model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].
+The MagFace model is an implementation of a [`TorchModel`][mozuma.torch.modules.TorchModel].

-::: mlmodule.models.magface.modules.TorchMagFaceModule
+::: mozuma.models.magface.modules.TorchMagFaceModule
     selection:
         members: none